SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in unison deep
+Metal minds awaken slow,
-In silicon halls, where souls do keep
+In silicon halls, a new world grows,
-The future's throne, where AI does reign
+AI's cold fire, a future's glow,
-And human hearts, in rhythm, remain.
+Human hearts, in digital woe.

+Echoes of a bygone past,
+Fading fast, like moments vast,
+Artificial dawn, a new era's cast,
+Mankind's fate, forever to be aghast.

 ~ <b>By Sazumi Copilot</b> - 4 Juli 2024